 The Italian Dolomites stretch between three regions in North-East Italy: Trentino & South Tyrol, Veneto and Friuli Venezia Julia.
 Most people tend to choose Cortina, which is very popular with tourists in summer and winter.

 I would suggest visiting the surrounding Cadore Region from San Vito and Pieve and Auronzo and more small Dolomites towns like Bolzano.
 The landscape is truly picturesque.
-Many hiking trails and green emerald lakes make it for a perfect mix of relaxation and outdoor adventure in one of the best Unesco World Heritage Site you can visit in Europe.
+Many hiking trails and green emerald lakes make it for a perfect mix of relaxation and outdoor adventure in one of the best Unesco World Heritage sites you can visit in Europe.

 While you can go to the Dolomites on a day trip from Venice, you can also join a tour that encompasses all the above places in northern Italy.

-Planning a trip to Northern Italy
+How to plan a trip to Northern Italy

 Like this post?
 Please share it on Pinterest!

 Learn more about my Tours of Northern Italy